 Study on life extension works of Estonian icebreakers

-The objective of this activity is to prepare a detailed study of the current technical situation of Estonian ships.
-The detailed technical study will be focused on the icebreaker TARMO and the multipurpose vessel EVA 316.
+The objective of this activity was to prepare a detailed study of the current technical situation of Estonian ships.
+The detailed technical study focused on the icebreaker TARMO and the multipurpose vessel EVA 316.

 Estonian icebreaker fleet consists of three vessels: multipurpose vessels BOTNICA and EVA 316, and conventional icebreaker TARMO.
 BOTNICA, built in 1998 is a modern ship which meets present day requirements.
 EVA 316 built in 1980 (modernised in 2006) and TARMO built in 1963 belong to the previous generation of ships.
 Estimated initial life period of an icebreaker is 40-50 years.
 TARMO, which has never been renovated, is now 53 years and by 2020 EVA 316 will be 40 years of age.
 EVA 316 was renovated in 2006;however an upgrading is still necessary to meet the tighter environmental regulations and make the icebreaker more efficient in view of the best economical use of resources.
 Based on the result of the analyses investment decision to upgrade vessels will be done by the Estonian Maritime Administration.